 Coconut Bundt Cake

 Nancy here, from gotta get baked (I know, I know, I’m here AGAIN!
-What was Zainab thinking allowing me to guest post twice this month?)
+What was Zainab thinking about allowing me to guest post twice this month?)

 I totally feel off my baking game lately.
 It’s as if I’ve lost my mojo.
-It all started a few months ago, when I was attempting a layer cake for my best friend’s baby shower.
+It all started a few months ago when I was attempting a layer cake for my best friend’s baby shower.
 It was a recipe I had made in the past with great success: a coconut layer cake with white chocolate buttercream icing.
 I baked the cake layers and the next day, after I had whipped up three cups of icing, I looked at the layers and knew immediately something was wrong.
 They looked awful – flat instead of tall and fluffy.
-I ripped off a piece, put it in my mouth and realized the cake was completely gummy and dense.
+I ripped off a piece, put it in my mouth, and realized the cake was completely gummy and dense.

-Into the compost it went.
+Into the compost, it went.
 The icing went into the freezer (after I devoured a cup of it to drown my sorrows).

-A lovely group of bloggers got together a few months ago to throw Zainab a virtual baby shower with the theme being one of her favourite flavours: coconut.
+A lovely group of bloggers got together a few months ago to throw Zainab a virtual baby shower with the theme being one of her favorite flavors: coconut.
 I was so excited to join in but couldn’t decide for a long time what to make.
 I decided on bread pudding because, c’mon, bread pudding is delicious!
-I baked up a huge pan of coconut bread pudding with a streusel topping, was delighted with the taste, took about three hundred photos of it and realized as I was browsing through them that they all looked like crap.
+I baked up a huge pan of coconut bread pudding with a streusel topping, was delighted with the taste, took about three hundred photos of it, and realized as I was browsing through them that they all looked like crap.
 I just couldn’t bear using such hideous photos so I didn’t participate in the shower.
 I no longer have the right to call myself a food blogger.